ddmin/fundamentals/README.md

 # Fundamentals

-Data structures and algorithms implemented in Golang ﳑ.
+Data structures and algorithms implemented in Golang.